RyneBurden/NFL-Neural-Net/README.md

 Staley is a prediction model for NFL games, and it is based on the neural network architecture.
-This is version 1.

 Python is currently the only language used for this project, however it will be overhauled during the offseason to include R as well.